-connection-spec A connection specification

 database-type A database type specifier, i.e. a keyword.
-This defaults to the value of default-database-type

-result A list of matching databases.
+This defaults to the value of result A list of matching databases.

 This function returns a list of databases existing in the database system specified by database-type.

 ''' (list-databases '("localhost" "new" "dent" "dent") :database-type :postgresql) => ("address-book" "sql-test" "template1" "template0" "test1" "dent" "test") '''